Postr-Inc/.github/profile/README.md

-###  Tweeter: Empowering Open Source Social Media
+###  Postr: Empowering Open Source Social Media

-At Tweeter, we're a dedicated open-source social media organization.
+At Postr, we're a dedicated open-source social media organization.
 Our mission is to inspire the transition to transparent and community-driven social applications.